 In your supply chain, key entities include partners, vendors, suppliers, and service providers that have direct or indirect influence on the production and delivery of your end product or service.

-What industries are most vulnerable?
+What industries are most vulnerable to supply chain attacks?

 Cybersecurity for Manufacturing Companies with Syteca